 Leveraging on the company’s proprietary technology of plant stem cell cultivation, it is able to provide an environmentally sustainable food solution to every urban city in the world amidst growing concern of food security.
-In May 2020, the company has signed a collaboration agreement with a tertiary institution in Singapore, Temasek Polytechnic, to research plant stem cell technologies for cultivating and farming sea grapes.
-The company has also partnered with other government and private institutions in the region to harnesses the potential of sea grapes in the downstream of the value chain.
-From food to nutraceutical to cosmeceutical arenas, Sea Grape exemplifies the sea of possibilities as it is riched in nutrients and active ingredients.
-The presence of Fucoidan, an anti-oxidant and anti-cancer compound, makes it a well-sought after superfood in the world.
+In May 2020, the company has signed a collaboration agreement with a tertiary institution in Singapore, Temasek Polytechnic, to research plant stem cell technologies for cultivating and farming Sea Grapes.
+The company has also partnered with other government and private institutions in the region to harnesses the potential of Sea Grapes in the downstream of the value chain.
+From food and nutraceutical to cosmetics arenas, Sea Grape exemplifies a sea of possibilities, as it is rich in nutrients and active ingredients.
+The presence of Fucoidan, an anti-oxidant and anti-cancer compound, makes it a sought after superfood in the world.

 SCU currently partners with several universities in Southeast Asia for the research of Sea Grape applications across the value chain.
 We expect Intellectual Properties co-development with our research partners to gain results in the short to mid-term future from seed breeding to end-product formulation.

-One of our key research partners in the region are
+Our key research partners in the region include

 1. Temasek Polytechnic, School of Applied Science, Singapore;